HarrisonFok/BuyMyStuff/README.md

 # BuyMyStuff
-Building a e-commerce website for me to sell my extra stuff
+Built a e-commerce website for me to sell my extra stuff (for fun and for learning)